API

 Returns skyrmion rotated by theta around the vector n.
 The given vector is automatically normalised.

-See also [rotate_sk!]
+See also rotate_sk!.

 source

-See also [isorotate_sk!]
+See also get_baryon_density!.

 source